Businesses need to be able to communicate with customers and employees efficiently, seamlessly, and reliably.

 6. Reduce Maintenance Costs

-With unified communications, businesses can eliminate the need for multiple phones, fax machines and other expensive equipment—reducing both capital expenditures and operational expenses.
+- Eliminate the need for multiples of the same product: Such as phones, fax machines, and other expensive equipment—reducing both capital expenditures and operational expenses

 7. Improve Scalability